Published July 9, 2026 · Updated August 10, 2026 · 10 min read

 • Free with real results:16Personalities for a type, or Make the Leap for actual direction.

-• Watch the freemium trap:Truity, CareerExplorer, and CareerFitter are free to take but paywall the useful report.
+• Watch the freemium trap:Truity and CareerFitter are free to take but paywall the useful report (CareerExplorer moved its reports into the free tier at our last check).

 What “free” actually means here